 Research and Practice Focus

-Urban heritage, power, and meaning-making in the Global South
+Urban Heritage, Power, and Interpretive Justice in the Global South

 Current Appointments